ibm-cloud-docs/logs-router/target-manage.md

 {: screen}

-## Getting information about a target using the CLI
+## Validating and viewing details of a target by using the CLI
 {: #target_icl_get_cli}
 {: cli}